Gardening on a Budget

 The best thing to have when beginning a garden also happens to be the cheapest: Knowledge.
 It's easy to throw money away on beginner's guides or how-to books, but the best source is from those who know it.

-Go to Craigslist or social networking site, find a community cultivation club, and join up.
+Go to Craigslist or social networking site, find a community cultivation club, and join.
 Talk to friends who may want to start a garden but may not have space and collaborate to offset costs.
 As convenient as they are, that convenience comes with a price.
-Often, a nursery will be the most expensive place for feed and seed; Scan Craigslist or the local paper for plant sales or farmer's markets that might be selling seeds or transplants.
+Often, a nursery will be the most expensive place for feed and seeds; Scan Craigslist or the local paper for plant sales or farmer's markets that might be selling seeds or transplants.
 The less time spent at nurseries means that's more money left over in your pocket.

 Now you have your mindset on what you're going to grow.
 You've gone out and got your seeds, which means it's tool time.
-It's tempting to go out and buy the latest and most significant innovation in gardening science, but stick with the essentials: A hoe, a garden shear, a shovel, and a spading fork will get any garden blooming beautiful.
-Drive right on by those big box stores and opt for a local hardware store, classifieds, or Craigslist for the best deals.
+It's tempting to go out and buy the latest and most significant innovation in gardening science but stick with the essentials: A hoe, a garden shear, a shovel, and a spading fork will get any garden blooming beautiful.
+Drive right by those big box stores and opt for a local hardware store, classifieds, or Craigslist for the best deals.
 Don't be afraid to buy used.
 It's okay if your gardening equipment has been seen a few summers.